dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     prefix, a static constant in a class, or an enum case.

 *   **A prefixed qualified identifier.** Like `a.B.c`.
-It must resolve to an enum case on an emum type that was imported with a prefix.
+It must resolve to an enum case on an enum type that was imported with a prefix.

 To avoid ambiguity with wildcard matchers, the identifier cannot be `_`.